 For the materials characterization the lab contains solar simulators, I-V and C-V measurement systems of photovoltaic cells, radiometric platform.

 - ARGUS - with 1160 physical cores and 6.0 TB RAM and.
-The argus cluster is connected by FDR56 Infiniband and has an Rpeak performance of 54 Tflop/s;
+The ARGUS cluster is connected by FDR56 Infiniband and has an Rpeak performance of 54 Tflop/s;

 Description: SEM/EDX, AFM, SNOM, Raman.